yogimahaputra/restaurant-apps-cafekuy/README.md

 # restaurant-apps-cafekuy
-This repo contains learning submission projects coded in Indonesia
+This repo contains learning submission projects of DICODING INDONESIA

 # How to use ?